Adaha-png/master_thesis/progress.md

 [Shapley values for moving up in a critical state in which the agent decided to move up](./tex/images/shap_plot_kernel_move_up.pdf)

+## week 44

+no progress

+## week 45

+Integrated gradients plot
+ * logits dont make sense to explain
+ * one hot encoding isnt differentiable
+ * ergo softmax, additional benefit is a confidence measure of action chosen

+Future predictor
+ * takes first observation in a sequence
+ * predicts position of an agent n steps in the future, not yet trained

 # TODO

 ## sim\_steps